BYLAWS

 Section 1 – Appropriations and Expenses

-All appropriations and expenditures of the Association shall be subject to control outlined in the Bylaws.
+All WAPED appropriations and expenditures shall be subject to control outlined in the Bylaws.

-• Appropriations of Association Funds.
-All appropriations of Association funds shall be made by the Board.
-The President of the Association is granted discretionary authority to spend up to five hundred dollars ($500.00) in a given fiscal year for the purposes of conducting the business of the Association.
+1. Appropriations of Association Funds: All appropriations of WAPED funds shall be made by the Board.
+The President of the Association is granted discretionary authority to spend up to five hundred dollars ($500.00) in a given fiscal year for the purposes of conducting the business of WAPED.

-• Expenses.
-The expenses incurred in the conduct of the affairs of the Association shall be paid by the Treasurer or designated member.
+2. Expenses: The expenses incurred in the conduct of WAPED affairs shall be paid by the Treasurer or designated member.

-• Committee Expenses.
-All expenditures of committees, authorized by the Association shall be paid from funds appropriated thereof, and any liability incurred by any committee in excess of the funds appropriated thereof shall not be the personal liability of the person or persons responsible for incurring or authorizing such liability.
+3. Committee Expenses: All expenditures of committees, authorized by the Board shall be paid from funds appropriated thereof, and any liability incurred by any committee in excess of the funds appropriated thereof shall not be the personal liability of the person or persons responsible for incurring or authorizing such liability.

-• Audit.
-The books and fiscal records of the Association shall be internally audited by a group of at least three (3) members of the Association at a minimum of every 5 years.
+5. Audit: The books and fiscal records of WAPED shall be internally audited by a group of at least three (3) members at a minimum of every 5 years.
 Any member may propose an audit outside this timeline, which must be approved by a vote of the membership.

 Section 2 – Dissolution of the Association

-All property of the Association shall be subject to the control and management of the Board.
-Upon dissolution of the Association, none of its property shall be distributed to any of its members.
-All such property shall be transferred to such other organization or organizations as the Board shall determine to have purposes and activities most nearly consonant to those of the Association, provided that such other organizations shall be exempt under Section 501 (a) of the Internal Revenue Code or corresponding provisions of the Internal Revenue Laws.
+All property of WAPED shall be subject to the control and management of the Board.
+Upon dissolution of WAPED, none of its property shall be distributed to any of its members.
+All such property shall be transferred to such other organization or organizations as the Board shall determine to have purposes and activities most consonant to those of WAPED, provided that such other organizations shall be exempt under Section 501 (a) of the Internal Revenue Code or corresponding provisions of the Internal Revenue Laws.